Correlated Noise Estimation with Quantum Sensor Networks

-A key open question arises: Under what circumstances can we expect an entanglement advantage when estimating (spatially) correlated stochastic properties with QSNs, and how might we achieve this?
-Positive answers in this direction have implications for various fields---such as searching for new physics with quantum sensors~\cite{YeZoller2024PRL_Essay,Bass2024NatRvw,Brady2022QuNetworkDMSearch,Chen2024PRL_DMQuEnhance,Ito2024JHEP_DMsearch}, collective force~\cite{Brady2023OmechArray,Xia2023OmechDQS} or electric field sensing~\cite{Gilmore2021IonEFieldQSN,Ji2024NatPh_randEfield}, physical-layer supervised learning with QSNs~\cite{Zhuang2019SLAEN_theory,Xia2021PRX_SLAEN}, and more broadly, metrological aspects of many-body quantum systems~\cite{Colombo2022QSNRamseyEcho,Montenegro2024ManyBodyMetrology}.
+Under what circumstances can we expect an entanglement advantage when estimating (spatially) correlated stochastic properties with QSNs, and how might we achieve this?
+Positive answers in this direction have implications for various fields---such as searching for new physics with quantum sensors~\cite{Kimball2023FundPhysAndSpin,YeZoller2024PRL_Essay,Bass2024NatRvw,Brady2022QuNetworkDMSearch,Chen2024PRL_DMQuEnhance,Ito2024JHEP_DMsearch}, collective force~\cite{Brady2023OmechArray,Xia2023OmechDQS} or electric and magnetic field sensing~\cite{Gilmore2021IonEFieldQSN,Ji2024NatPh_randEfield,Rovny2025}, physical-layer supervised learning with QSNs~\cite{Zhuang2019SLAEN_theory,Xia2021PRX_SLAEN}, and interrogating many-body quantum systems~\cite{Casola2018nvCM,Rovny2024NVforManyBody, Rovny2022NVcovariance, Cheng2025:mplex}. {In these instances, correlated noise arises from two-point correlations of the underlying ``reservoir" being probed (Fig.~\ref{fig:qsn-illustration}), whether that be a condensed-matter system or semi-classical field acting on the sensors.}

-In this work, we develop a theoretical framework for estimating correlated stochastic processes with QSNs.
-Our analysis reveals that, given a single copy of a $K$-sensor noise channel, classical spatial correlations between the noise processes at different sensor sites prove crucial for an entanglement advantage in estimation.
+In this Letter, we develop a theoretical framework for estimating correlated stochastic processes with QSNs.
+Our analysis reveals that, given a $K$-sensor noise channel, classical spatial correlations between the noise processes at different sensor sites prove crucial for an entanglement advantage in estimation.
 Physically, the QSN may consist of qubits, fermions, or bosons.
 Nonetheless, our major findings are agnostic to the composition of the systems and, thus, apply broadly.
-To illustrate this versatility, we present concrete examples where an entanglement advantage in correlated noise estimation emerges: including correlated spin, bosonic, and fermionic dephasing and random bosonic displacements.
+To illustrate this versatility, we present concrete examples where an entanglement advantage in estimation emerges: including correlated spin, bosonic, and fermionic dephasing and random bosonic displacements.
+Our rigorous results focus on single-parameter estimation in the weak-noise regime [Eq.~\eqref{eq:channel_expansion}], while extensions to multi-parameter settings are discussed illustratively rather than proven generally.